 5. Torpedo Grass

 Torpedograss is a perennial that has sharply pointed spreading rhizomes that are white in color.
 The leaf blades are sparsely hairy on the top and have pointy tips.
-The stems can grow upwards of 4 or 5 feet if left unchecked.
+The stems can grow 5 feet tall or more if left unchecked.
 Seedheads may be present on more mature plants, although seeds do not germinate well in Florida and the plant mainly reproduces by the rhizome.

 Post-treatment: atrazine, carfentrazone (limited control), handpull